Jackson Drake

 Jackson Drake (born August 30, 2003) is an American professional wrestler.
-He is signed to WWE, where he performs under his real name on the Evolve brand.
-He is a member of the Vanity Project stable and is the current and the inaugural Evolve Champion in his first reign.
+As of November 2024, he is signed to WWE, where he performs under his real name on the NXT brand and is the leader of The Vanity Project.
+He is the current NXT North American Champion in his first reign and is a former one-time and the inaugural WWE Evolve Champion.